Kieran-Bacon/Better/docs/ConfigParser.md

 value = defaultSection.get("new", "fallback value")
 ```

-functions such as `getboolean`, `getint` and `getfloat` have not been implemented for a few reasons
+functions such as `getboolean`, `getint` and `getfloat` have not been implemented for a few reasons:

-* Too simple a wrapper, especially as you need to adhere to it explicitly
-* The method requires that the sections exists, no utility to get around this
-* The order of the look up is fixed and one cannot have control over this easily
-* Dictionaries come with functionality to help with this already
-* `better.ConfigParser` has multiple layers to sections and therefore is inconsitent
-with this behaviour
-* Values can be cast within the config.ini itself therefore avoiding this requirement
+**Too Simple a wrapper**: These methods are typically equivalent to calling the primitive type on the string value. `config.getint("key") == int(config["key"])` `config.getint("key", fallback=1.2) == int(config.get("key", 1.2))`

+**You can't be abstracted away**: Calling this method requires that the user knowns that the section and key exist with a value that can be cast to the target type.
+It also requires that the user must extract this value explicitly and the value must then be stored elsewhere.

+This is rather unhelpful when you want to be able to generically collect a section of non required key values that are to be unpacked into something else.
+Either the user is to unpack each item in turn and cast them with considerable bloat, or they just have to program to accept strings.

+**The order of lookup is fixed** The order of lookup is `vars` (optionally provided), the section, and then the defaultSect.
+This behaviour is already emulate-able via traditional mapping methods such that is as a result, actually rather restrictive as other orders are now not achievable.

+**True multiple layer implementation breaks these methods**: As a consequence of adding multiple layers to the config parser, these methods interfaces would have had to have had changed to allow the user to drive down through each layer.
+I felt that this deviation was already substantial and due the the previously described issues, determined to be unnecessary.

+**Logically where should items be cast**: Though likely a strongly types language's philosophy, it is believed that the optimal location for indicating the intended type of a variable is when it is defined, not when it is about to be used.
+Considering that the aim is to fail fast, and not let errors propagate, there is already a overhead of requiring someone to convert these values with this interface and this can entirely be mitigated if it was declared within the config.
+Which is now is.

 ```python
 # Base case